MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started-19/servicing-channels-19.md

 ## Where to obtain Semi-Annual Channel releases

 Semi-Annual Channel releases should be installed as a clean installation.
-It is possible to use inplace upgrade via ISO from one SAC to a later version.
+It is possible to use In-place upgrade via ISO from one SAC to a later version.

 - Volume Licensing Service Center (VLSC): Volume-licensed customers with [Software Assurance](https://www.microsoft.com/licensing/licensing-programs/software-assurance-default.aspx) can obtain this release by going to the [Volume Licensing Service Center](https://www.microsoft.com/Licensing/servicecenter/default.aspx) and clicking **Sign In**.
 Then click **Downloads and Keys** and search for this release.